 If the sewer line from the city sewer main to your residence collapses due to deterioration.
-The expenses to excavate, repair the sewer line, and backfill may be covered by this insurance.
+The expenses to excavate, repair the sewer line, and backfill may be part of this insurance.

 How do service lines become damaged?

-It’s not always the case that a strong pipe buried several feet underground would be safe from harm and will not be destroyed.
+It’s not always the case that a strong pipe several feet underground would be safe from harm and will not obtain damages.
 Below are problems that may take several years to take place but can possibly lead to wearing off the service line, breakage, and service line failure ultimately.
-Here are the following ways service lines can be damaged.
+Here are the following ways service lines can obtain damages.

 Frost heave and line freezing

 Rainwater that saturated the soil around your home can freeze at the surface as the fall turns into winter.
 This phenomenon of expansion of ice can cause your sewer lines to pull upwards.
 The effects can have a huge impact on the pipes that are in your yard.
 When this kind of phenomenon is present on your property, it is essential to be aware and also know how to inspect your foundation for signs of damage.